inspec/inspec/docs/dsl_inspec.md

 end
 ```

-### Use `only_if` to exclude a specific test
+### Use `only_if` to exclude a specific control

-This shows how to allow skipping certain tests if conditions are not met, by using `only_if`.
+This shows how to allow skipping certain controls if conditions are not met, by using `only_if`.
-In this example the test will not be performed if `redis-cli` command does not exist.
+In this example the control will not be performed if `redis-cli` command does not exist.
 A optional
 message can say why it was skipped.

 ```ruby